00JIMMY00/Grad_Doc/Book.md

   * Cohere (and others) have multilingual embedding models which could be used.
   * If documents are in another language, we could either embed them with a multilingual model or translate them to English (via an API) then proceed, depending on needs.
-  * The LLM side would need to handle the language (Google PaLM and DeepSeek might have multilingual capabilities).
+  * The LLM side would need to handle the language (Google Gemini and DeepSeek might have multilingual capabilities).
 Alternatively, an intermediate step: if user asks a question in another language but docs are English, we translate question to English, do RAG, then translate answer back.
 This is a complex pipeline but could open up usage to non-English corpora or users.
   * A simpler initial step: ensure Unicode and diacritics are handled properly in parsing and embedding (which likely they are, but testing with e.g. a French PDF would be prudent).

 ### **10.4 System Integration and Deployment**